VanGits/angular-interview-marketplace/README.md

 ## Features

-- **Interview Packages:** Browse and purchase interview packages tailored for specific job roles, each including a curated set of interview questions, descriptions, and pricing information.
+- **Interview Series:** Browse and purchase interview packages tailored for specific job roles, each including a curated set of interview questions, descriptions, and pricing information.

 - **User Authentication:** Securely sign up, log in, and manage your profile to create new interview series.